Master of Science in Taxation

 - Academic achievement

-- A written statement of purpose that explains your interests, a sense of career direction, and how the MS Tax degree will benefit you
+- A written statement of purpose that explains your interests, a sense of career direction, and how the Master of Science in Taxation program will benefit you

 - A letter of recommendation.
 Letters submitted for recommendation should: